fatcatfablab/IoT4Makers/EyeIotMeetup/README.md

 So you've created a prototype of your low power low bandwidth IoT project but find that it glitches once in a while.
-We'll cover how to temporarily bolt on a power and bandwidth hungry Raspberry Pi with camera to resolve the problem, and perhaps enhanced the rig for future projects.
+We'll cover how to temporarily bolt on a power and bandwidth hungry Raspberry Pi with camera to help monitor and hopefully resolve the problem.
+Perhaps enhanced and use the rig for future projects.

 *Outline*

-1. Present use cases - temporary rig addition
+1. Present primary IoT use case - temporary addition for monitoring
 2. Basic network camera setup
 3. Motion (open source software) vs Python program option
 4. Securing upload using OpenSSL and Docker containers
 5. Synchronizing images and IoT sensor data (from MQTT topics)
+6. Remotely trigger On/Off camera via MQTT
-6. Future use case - vision processing
+7. Future use case - vision processing, ML?
-7. Q&A
+8. Q&A

 *Artifacts*